Meng-Woon-Development/tm_assessment/README.md

         "skill": "SKILL_1"
     }

-5. Lastly launch the front-end Angular program(client) under the fe$ execute command below:
+5. Lastly launch the front-end Angular program(client) under the fe$ directory execute command below:
+   $ npm i
    $ ng s -o

+   then enter the value in the portal e.g. Task: TASK_99, Skill: SKILL_3

--- That's all --
+-- That's all and enjoy --

+* If facing any issue feel free to contact: chanmw126@gmail.com